-Read More: How to Do Data Mapping in Excel (5 Handy Ways)
+Read More: How to Map Data Using VLOOKUP in Excel

 Customize Mind Map

-- Go to the tab and you will find two groups of options: Shape Styles and WordArt Styles.
+- Go to the tab, and you will find two groups of options: Shape Styles and WordArt Styles.
 Under the Shape Styles group, there are options like Shape Fill, Shape Outline, and Shape Effects.
-And Under the WordArt Styles group, there are options like Text Fill, Text Outline, Text Effects.
+And under the WordArt Styles group, there are options like Text Fill, Text Outline, and Text Effects.

-- Here, you can choose your corresponding fill, outline, effect, and customize your mind map.
+- Here, you can choose your corresponding fill, outline, and effect, and customize your mind map.

 Things to Remember